About this listing

 Are you a 'foodie'?
 Apart from the much-praised breakfasts at Brendan House and Tin Jug Studio, here's more temptation for you to come:

 2) Wild Food Mary - Mary Bulfin gathers wonderful harvests from around her country home and garden, and she cooks utterly delicious vegetarian dishes.
-These can be purchased on Fridays (see 'Friday Foodies' on (website hidden)) after Meditations at NOva, or ordered direct.
+These can be purchased on Fridays (see 'Friday Foodies' on (SENSITIVE CONTENTS HIDDEN)) after Meditations at NOva, or ordered direct.

-3) Newly opened Spinners on Castle Street (bistro/bar and restaurant) serves superb lunches and dinners, using local produce.
-(This is where the Cuban Ambassador and his wife were treated to the Civil Lunch in honour of their day-trip to Birr.)
+3) Newly restored and re-opened Spinners on Castle Street (bistro/bar and restaurant) serves excellent lunches and dinners, using local produce.
+(This is where the Cuban Ambassador and his wife were treated to the Civil Lunch in honour of their day-trip to Birr and launch of the Latin American FIlm Festival at Tin Jug Studio in 2014.)

-4) In its second year, the renovated and enlarged Castle Courtyard Café is serving delicious and healthy breakfasts and lunches - and of course scones and cakes, all 'home-cooked' in their castle courtyard kitchen.
+4) The renovated and enlarged Castle Courtyard Café is serving delicious and healthy breakfasts and lunches - and of course scones and cakes, all 'home-cooked' in their castle courtyard kitchen.

-5) Brambles Café is owned and run by country people who know how to cook really tasty food, from good soups to sauseage rolls and such 'yummacious' sweet things.
+5) Brambles Café is owned and run by country people who know how to cook really tasty food, from good soups, great salads, to sausage rolls, pies to die for and such 'yummacious' sweet things.
 A choice of fine coffees, and so much more.
 Well worth seeking out this great little place, off the main thoroughfare.
 (This is where the 'cook' at Brendan House buys the Quail and Duck eggs for breakfasts!)

-6) The best sauseages and rashers in town are available at Dwyer's Butchers - and a banter with Paul is memorable.
+6) The best sausages and rashers in town are available at Dwyer's Butchers - and a banter with Paul is memorable.

-There are busses direct to Birr from Dublin and Galway (Kearns and Bus Eireann).
-They are reliable but not frequent.
+There are busses direct to Birr from Dublin and Galway (Kearns and Bus Eireann though the former, locally owned company is recommended over the latter).
 Trains run to Tullamore (regularly) and Roscrea (infrequently) but that means getting a taxi to Birr...not cheap!
 (For taxi contact numbers, e-mail Rosalind).
 Or if you own a small plane, the airfield is only a few minutes from central Birr!

-When you are here, you can rent a good bike from Velo and go sightseeing!
-For sightseeing further afield, we recommend Leslie & Breda Parsons who have a small bus company.
+When you are here, go sightseeing, biking (exciting downhill runs at Fairyhill) - or we may be able to lend our own bikes for short, local roundtrips.
+Go for trekking walks or horse rides of different lengths and strengths - there are plenty in our local mountains.
+For sightseeing within the region or further afield, we recommend Leslie & Breda Parsons who have a small bus company.
 They do excellent guided tours, as well as ferrying people to and from the superb Slieve Bloom Traditional Music Sessions (Wednesday nights.)
+Highly recommended.

 No smoking in the bedrooms please - only in the Drawing Room, when the fire is lit for an evening's relaxation.
 (Cigars or pipe preferred.)